Appearance

 Variables are, like secrets, a set of key-value data pairs for use in endpoint tasks.
 Unlike secrets however, they are not private and not protected.
 This means that they can be viewed, and are unsuitable for sensitive data.
 Additionally, they can be set with multiple scopes, allowing different conditions to access different data for the same variable.

+A variable must have either a default value or at least one scope.
 Scopes allow for different values to be presented based on the context.
-The following scopes are currently available to variables:
+The following scopes are currently available to variables in addition to the default value:

-If multiple scopes are added, they are attempted in order with Endpoint Version having highest priority for a match, and System having lowest.
+If one or more scopes are added, they are attempted in order with Endpoint Version having highest priority for a match, and the default value the lowest.

-A tenant-scoped value is accessible to all endpoints on the current account.
+The default value for a variable is accessible to all endpoints on the current tenant.

 Endpoint